 Competitors analysis is one of the most important things in restaurant SEO.
 By analyzing your restaurant industry competitors, you get to know what works and what doesn’t for them.

 To spy on your competitors, the best and easiest technique is to use Google.

 Simply type in your competitor names or use querries like “Restaurants near me”, or “Restaurants in [your city]”.

 Then you get a bunch of your competitor websites.
 Check out the top 5 positions on Google and observe everything.

 Don’t just jump into anything related to SEO yet.
 Just observe on the surface – their content, copy, website architectures, etc.

 To this point, you must have planned strategies for your business and analyzed your competitors.

-Now comes the main part, is to optimize your website and business for search engines.
+Now comes the main part, is to optimize your restaurant website for search engines.

 Ranking factors for SEO